guitarvydas/guitarvydas.github.io/_posts/2021-05-30-PEG vs Lisp Macros.md

 Lisp is OK, but a bunch of nicely fitting sub-languages would be better.

 Back to the original question - how is PEG related to Lisp macros?
-If you've built big applications using Lisp macros, then you've tasted the concept of _separaction of concerns_.
+If you've built big applications using Lisp macros, then you've tasted the concept of _separation of concerns_.
 Probably, you've separated DI from implementation and elided the differences using macros.

 This is workable, but not my ideal.